cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 ## How to lift fencing

-Fencing can be lifted by clearing the annotation, or set it to a different value.
+You can lift fencing by clearing the annotation or by setting it to a different value.

-As for fencing, this can be done either manually with `kubectl annotate`, or using the `kubectl cnpg fencing` subcommand as follows:
+As for setting fencing, you can do this either manually with `kubectl annotate` or using the `kubectl cnpg fencing` subcommand as follows:

 ```shell